audreymking/Audrey-King-Portfolio/README.md

 * CSS
 * Bootstrap

-I also used the website https://coolors.co/ to create a color palatte for the portfolio
+I also used the website https://coolors.co/ to create a color palette for the portfolio

 ## Mock Up and Link